 Symptoms of malnutrition

-Since the nutrients that we supply to our body fulfill a wide variety of functions in our body, the symptoms of malnutrition are always directly dependent on the nutrient deficiency present.
+As the nutrients that we supply to our body fulfil a wide variety of functions in our body, the symptoms of malnutrition are always directly dependent on the nutrient deficiency present.
 Malnutrition can therefore manifest itself in very different ways.

 These are the most common symptoms that can be caused by various nutrient deficiencies.